-Springfield Development Code Updates
+Springfield Development Code Update Project

 The Springfield Development Code is the principal document that implements local, state, and federal land use, transportation, and environmental laws applicable in the City of Springfield.
 The City regularly updates the Code to comply with new requirements and to better respond to community needs.